 A complementary approach to improve speed is to use basis functions that are fast to evaluate.
-In the context of MLPs, non-linear kernel-based MLPs have been trained and subsequently projected onto a spline basis, yielding a linear model~\cite{Glielmo2017, Vandermause2020}.
-Similar to UF, the general two- and three-body potential (GTTP) approach employs a quadratic spline basis set, exceeding MTPs in speed when trained on the same data~\cite{pozdnyakov2020}.
+In the context of MLPs, non-linear kernel-based MLPs have been trained and subsequently projected onto a spline basis, yielding a linear model~\cite{Vandermause2020}.
+Similar to this work, the general two- and three-body potential (GTTP) approach employs a quadratic spline basis set, exceeding MTPs in speed when trained on the same data~\cite{pozdnyakov2020}.
 Polynomial symmetry functions (PSF) improve over Behler-Parrinello symmetry functions \cite{Behler2007} in speed and accuracy by introducing compact support~\cite{Bircher2021}.
 Recently, new methods for fitting spline-based modified EAM potentials were benchmarked against MLPs, demonstrating comparable accuracy despite the lower complexity of their functional forms~\cite{Vita2021}.

-Motivated by these observations, we developed an ultra-fast (UF) MLP that combines the speed of the fastest traditional empirical potentials with an accuracy close to state-of-the-art MLPs by employing regularized linear regression with spline basis functions of compact support to learn effective two and three-body interactions. \Cref{fig:pareto} showcases the relation between prediction errors and computational costs for three traditional empirical potentials (LJ, Morse, EAM) and several MLPs benchmarked on a dataset of elemental tungsten~\cite{Szlachta2014}.
+Motivated by these observations, we developed an ultra-fast (UF) MLP that combines the speed of the fastest traditional empirical potentials with an accuracy close to state-of-the-art MLPs by employing regularized linear regression with spline basis functions with compact support to learn effective two- and three-body interactions. \Cref{fig:pareto} showcases the relation between prediction errors and computational costs for three traditional empirical potentials (LJ, Morse, EAM) and several MLPs benchmarked on a dataset of elemental tungsten~\cite{Szlachta2014}.
 While the traditional empirical potentials are fast but limited by accuracy, the MLPs are accurate but limited by speed.
-The method is available in an open-source Python implementation (UF$^3$, Ultra-Fast Force Fields)~\cite{xie2021uf} with interfaces to the VASP~\cite{kresse1996} electronic-structure code and the LAMMPS~\cite{Plimpton1995} molecular dynamics code.
+UF~MLPs improve on the Pareto frontier of predictive accuracy and computational costs.
+They are available as an open-source Python implementation (UF$^3$, Ultra-Fast Force Fields)~\cite{xie2021uf} with interfaces to the VASP~\cite{kresse1996} electronic-structure code and the LAMMPS~\cite{Plimpton1995,tabbbcvkmnsetal2022} molecular dynamics code.